MaptimeBogota/OSM-quiz/README.md

     python quiz_questions.py quices/osm-basic-en.quiz

-`quiz_questions.py` is the Python script to convert your questions to a JSON file that can be parsed as a web page.
+`quiz_questions.py` is the Python script that converts your questions to a JSON file that can be parsed as a web page.

-* The previous script will generate a `.josm` file: `osm-basic-en.osm`.
+* The previous script will generate a `.josm` file: `osm-basic-en.osm` under the same directory `quices`.
 You just need to commit both files (`.quiz` and `.json`) and push into GitHub.

     git commit -a -m "Quiz change"
     git push

+If you forked this repository, then you will need to do a pull request.
+Otherwise, you need to configure your own gh-pages branch.

 * Finally, wait a little bit, until GitHub page is refreshed: [https://maptimebogota.github.io/OSM-quiz/](https://maptimebogota.github.io/OSM-quiz/).